-Responding in Peaceful and Positive Ways provides a lesson-based approach to SEL.
+Responding in Peaceful and Positive Ways (RIPP) provides a lesson-based approach to SEL.
 It includes programming for grades 6-8 and demonstrates evidence of effectiveness in grades 6-7.

 -